 - Number of members working in child care or ECE: 12,000

-Many Ontario municipalities deliver child care programs directly and CUPE represents about 2,000 members that are employed in their child care centres.
-We also represent child care workers at university and colleges that directly provide child care services.
-Finally many multi-services agencies deliver child care programs where CUPE represents the members.
+CUPE represents 2500 members in dedicated child care centres.CUPE also represents many early childhood educators (ECEs) delivering child care programs in other sectors.
+We represent 2,020 school-aged child care members in Quebec who are employed by school boards.
+In Ontario, we represent almost 4,400 full-time equivalent ECE members who deliver the full-day kindergarten program.
+In British Columbia we represent 350 members who deliver the StrongStart early learning drop-in program helping prepare children for kindergarten.
+Many Ontario municipalities deliver child care programs directly and CUPE represents about 2,000 members employed in their child care centres.
+We also represent child care workers at universities and colleges that directly provide child care services.
+Finally, many multi-service agencies deliver child care programs where CUPE represents the members.

 In total, CUPE estimates that we represent 12,000 members that work in the sector or work deliveringECE programs.
-We represent members in the child care sector for every province except PEI and New Brunswick.
+We represent members in the child care sector for every province except Prince Edward Island and New Brunswick.